sophacles/vim-processing/README.md

 ### Features

-1. Syntax Highlighting for Processing language: will properly highlight sketches, based on the processing keywords.txt file.
+1. Syntax Highlighting for the Processing language: processing.vim will properly highlight sketches, based on the processing keywords.txt file.
 This includes processing functions and Java types and keywords as well.

-2. Documentation lookup - pressing `K` in when over a keyword, type or funciton defined by processing will open a browser to the relevant documentation. (currently requires python)
+2. Documentation lookup - pressing `K` in when over a keyword, type or function defined by processing will open a browser to the relevant documentation. *(Currently this requires python support compiled into vim)*

-3. Integrates with Vim's `:make` command.
-Simply typeing make will compile and run a sketch, and open the quickfix window if there are errors detected.
+3. Integrates with Vim's compiler support.
+Sketches can be run directly from Vim using the `:make` command.
+They are run via the `processing-java` command.
+This tool is used to run sketches outside of the Processing editor, and is supplied with Processing itself.
+Make sure `processing-java` is in your `PATH` before trying to run it from vim-processing.

+*(MacOSX users will need to install the processing-java command from the Processing IDE before using this functionality)*

 4. Folding can be enabled by defining "processing_fold" let processing_fold = 1